inform-us/requirements_specifications/informus/rules/Tidal Volume.md

 2) Vent mode score only valid if vent_mode_vt_dt within last 6 hours of epoch_dt
 3) Tidal Volume validity is 4 hours and 15 minutes to give leeway

+## Summative Rules (corresponds to tile metric)
+For all eligible patients take an average of their tidal volumes and display as one number with one decimal point.

 ## Classification Rules: (corresponds to the per patient chart)